Clients & Policies

 - Either

-iporcidrmust be specified, not both - Non-catch-all CIDRs must not overlap
+iporcidrmust be specified, not both - Non-fallback selectors must not overlap (IP vs IP, IP vs CIDR, CIDR vs CIDR)

 - Exactly one client must have